 Recently we have teamed with Denmark Public Library and Denmark Arts Center to present an author series of talks.
 Many other programs, shows and speakers have been hosted by the Society through the years.

-The Denmark Historical Society has evolved to an organization now reaching out to a broader community.
-We created a website with active content, a Facebook presence, and have dedicated volunteers from within our community how help to organize and preserve our collection.
+The Denmark Historical Society has evolved from a small town operation to an organization reaching out to a broader community.
+In the recent past years we have created a website with active content, a Facebook presence, and we have volunteers from within the community who help in organizing and preserving our collection.
+We are eager to share our collection, for example, we are just beginning a project to digitize our image collection of photographs and postcards as well as our historical records of Denmark to have them become Internet-accessible.

 Denmark Historical Society continues to collect; research and preserve Denmark’s history.